Check us out on Facebook

 Wholesale

-If you are a store or retailer, and want to carry our products, please call Pete at 320-894-8490.
+If you are a store or retailer, and want to carry our products, please email Pete at [email protected].
 We offer competitive discounted prices to all of our retailers.

 Picture